Babylon Rising: The Europa Conspiracy

 The third book in the series, called: The Europa Conspiracy, is about the rise of the Seven, Michael Murphy's attempt to find the handwriting on the wall and his growing relationship with Isis, as well as the complication of Talon's attempts to assassinate Murphy under direction from the Seven.
 It also contains an attempted terrorist attack on a New York City bridge.

 The Edge of Darkness

 The fourth book in Babylon Rising, The Edge of Darkness, is about Michael Murphy locating the Lost Temple of Dagon which contains Aaron's Rod and the Golden Jar of Manna.
 Michael Murphy finally discovers the identity of Methuselah, the mysterious rich man who had set Murphy on all his quests.
 Talon attempts to kill professor Murphy's assistant, Shari, but Paul Wallach thwarts the attempt and in return his life is taken.
 At the end of the book, Murphy watches Talon drown after a submarine battle.
 The Mossad, along with Murphy, uncover one of the Bible’s most feared warnings–a prophecy of false miracles, false messiahs, and ultimate evil.

 Development

 Plans for the series were announced in 2004, after LaHaye signed a book deal for a series of books set around The Book of Revelation.
+Bantam reportedly paid LaHaye $40 million for the four book deal, although LaHaye said that he and Bantam had since “readjusted” the sum downward.